ploomber/ploomber/doc/api/spec.rst

 The ``params`` section contains an optional section called ``resources_`` (note the trailing underscore).
-By default, Ploomber marks tasks as outdated when their parameters change in value; however, parameters in the ``resources_`` section work differently: they're marked as outdated when the contents of the file change.
-For example, suppose you're using a JSON file as a configuration source for a given task.
-If you put the path to the file in the ``resources_`` section, Ploomber will mark the task as outdated whenever such file changes:
+By default, Ploomber marks tasks as outdated when their parameters change; however, parameters in the ``resources_`` section work differently: they're marked as outdated when the contents of the file change.
+For example, suppose you're using a JSON file as a configuration source for a given task, and want to make Ploomber re-run a task if such file changes, you can do something like this:

 .. code-block:: yaml
     :class: text-editor